rachelmichaela/avmerge/README.md

 avmerge webm mkv
 ```

-Read the man page `avmerge.8` for more details.
+Read the man page `avmerge(8)` for more details, including information
+on additional options and arguments.

 ### Contributing